tardate/LittleArduinoProjects/README.md

-# 632 Little Electronic Art Projects
+# 633 Little Electronic Art Projects

-> Latest addition:sparkles: [Foam Cutters](./Equipment/FoamCutter) - Examining various foam cutter designs and building a couple for small-scale foam sculpting.
+> Latest addition:sparkles: [USB to RJ45 Adapter](./Electronics101/SerialInterface/UsbToRJ45) - building a USB to RJ45 adapter with the CH340G and MAX3232 chipsets.

 Just my collection of projects, many involving electronics or an Arduino in one way or another.
 Some are full builds (like [The FretBoard](./FretBoard)),